Igdtuwresource/website/content/_index.md

 ---
-title: 'OpenSourceCorp - the free and open-source enterprise'
+title: 'OpenSourceCorp - The Free and Open-Source Enterprise'
 ---

 ---